huawei-noah/noah-research/NLP/TD4CL/README.md

 Licensed under the Apache License, Version 2.0.
 Please see the [License](./LICENSE) file for more information.
 Disclaimer: This is not an officially supported HUAWEI product.

+【This open source project is not an official Huawei product, Huawei is not expected to provide support for this project.】